A B17 Bomber ends up in Athenry

 This leads us to a question which as far as I can tell nobody has asked:

-What do contemporary Look Out Post records say about what they did that day?
+What do the Look Out Post records say about what they did that day?
 Where did they go between making landfall and actually landing?

 What I found in the archives